Rouge River Logjam Mitigation

 Flood Insurance Exemption

 The Letter of Map Change (LOMC) is a process that allows property owners to be exempt from purchasing flood insurance even if their property appears within a FEMA floodplain.
-Submit an application at Hazards.FEMA.gov
+Submit a letter to Change Your Flood Zone.

 Residents with questions about flood insurance requirements may contact FEMA at 1-877-336-2627 or visit FEMA.gov.